Sereloth/smite_dps/README.md

 Enabling hydra/poly's passives will add a hydra/poly auto attack into the ability damage calculation while not affecting the auto dps calculation.

-If you have any questions do let me know.
+If you have any questions, please do let me know.